-MUS350 (Liberal Arts) History of Western Music I 3 hrs.
+MUS350 (Liberal Arts) Middle Ages to Baroque Era 3 hrs.
 3 crs.
 The history of Western music from Gregorian Chant through the Baroque Era with emphasis on the major musical styles and composers during these periods.
+Preq: ENG 125 and MUS 101.
 This is a writing intensive course.
-Preq: ENG 125 This is a writing intensive course.

-MUS351 (Liberal Arts) History of Western Music II 3 hrs.
+MUS351 (Liberal Arts) Classical and Romantic Eras 3 hrs.
 3 crs.
 The history of Western music from the Classical through the Romantic Eras with emphasis on the major musical styles and composers during these periods.
+Preq: MUS 101.